quasariumm/BUas_Intake/LearningProgressLog.md

 ## 2024-04-13
 Added a background to the score label.
 In the process I learned about how to deal with drawing an object that inherits from mutliple `sf::Drawable` classes.
 Made a run button to start the simulation.
 I also made it so that the simulation resets once the ball is unable to move on or is outside of the map due to some collision thing.

+## 2024-04-14
+Made a way to edit objects.
+Still need to make the inventory work and make it so that you can move objects.